politie/sherlock/README.md

 - **Derivations**

-    Derivations are calculated derived state (deductions if you will) based on other Atoms of Derivations.
+    Derivations are calculated derived state (deductions if you will) based on other Atoms or Derivations.
 They can be created with the `#derive` method that is present on all derivables.

     ```typescript
     const isBrilliant$ = name$.derive(name => name === 'Sherlock');